Climate Change

 Expansion of competitive advantage – market expansion

-See also below for our group's competitive advantages and initiatives in climate change.
+See also below for our group's competitive advantages and initiatives in climate

 Realizing a Circular Economy with Steel